navigators-exploration-team/recursive-mastermind-zkApp/README.md

 - The Code Breaker should analyze the given clue and make another meaningful guess.

-- The game continues by alternating between `makeGuess` and `giveClue` methods until the Code Breaker either uncovers the secret combination or fails by exceeding the allowed `maxAttempts`, concluding the game.
+- The game continues by alternating between `makeGuess` and `giveClue` methods until the Code Breaker either uncovers the secret combination or fails by exceeding the allowed `MAX_ATTEMPT = 7`, concluding the game.

 ![MastermindZkAppImage](./Mastermind.svg)